oconnor663/jacko.io/posts/async_futures.md

 ## Aside: Pin

-Now that we have some intuition about how `async` functions turn into `Future` structs, we can say a bit more about the problem that `Pin` solves.
+Now that we know how to transform an `async fn` into a `Future` struct, we can say a bit more about `Pin` and the problem that it solves.
 Imagine our `async fn foo` took a reference internally for some reason:

 ```rust